syedahmedali09/deep-learning_Assingment_AIC_034647/README.md

 **.1 Embedding network:**

-		    *mbedding network learn an explicit shared latent embedding space with a maximum-margin ranking loss and novel neighborhood constraints.
-Compared to standard triplet sampling, we perform improved neighborhood sampling that takes neighborhood information into consideration while constructing mini-batches.*
+                    #bedding network learn an explicit shared latent embedding space with a maximum-margin ranking loss and novel neighborhood constraints.
+Compared to standard triplet sampling, we perform improved neighborhood sampling that takes neighborhood information into consideration while constructing mini-batches.#

 **.2 Matching network:**

-		      Referred to as a similarity network, fuses the two branches via element-wise product and is trained with regression loss to directly predict a similarity score.
+   # Referred to as a similarity network, fuses the two branches via element-wise product and is trained with regression loss to directly predict a similarity score.#

 ***Inception block:***